 - Sample prayer for your kids to pray

-- 2 pages – one premade with a Bible story included one blank template
+- 4 pages – 3 premade with Bible stories + one blank template

 - The ability to save time and money searching for Bible time prompts

 Feel free to go through the Bible story included and use the SECOND page as a reference to make your own using your favorite Bible stories.

 Print as many as you need to create your own Family Bible Time page together!